swiftlang/swift-evolution/visions/webassembly.md

 runtime, but it is more portable way to distribute programs linked with shared libraries, as it does not require the host environment to provide any special capabilities except for Component Model support.

-Support for shared libraries in Swift for Wasm is mostly about making sure that Swift programs can be compiled in position-independent code mode and linked with shared libraries by following the corresponding dynamic linking ABI.
+Support for shared libraries in Swift means ensuring that Swift programs can be compiled in position-independent code mode and linked with shared libraries by following the corresponding dynamic linking ABI.

+[^1]: We aim to address browser-specific use cases in a separate future document.